-This is the “business end” of the forklift which does all the work.
-When selecting a forklift, make sure the lowered mast height does not exceed the height of your facilities lowest door clearance.
+This is the "business end" of the forklift which does all the work.
+When selecting a forklift, make sure the lowered mast height does not exceed the height of you rfacilities lowes door clearance.
 Concurrently, be sure the extended / fork height meets your needs.

-– for use on hard packed outdoor surfaces as they do not work as well as standard pneumatic tires on loose surfaces.
-Flats are not an issue as these are solid rubber and will last much longer than a stardard pneumatic tire.
+Solid Pneumatic Tires – for use on hard packed outdoor surfaces as they do not work will as standard pneumatic tires on loose surfaces.
+Flats are not an issue as these are solid rubber and will last much longer than a standard pneumatic tire.

 This is located at the backend of your forklift and provides the weight that counterbalances the load you are attempting to lift.

-This is the top on the forklift and provides rollover and overhead protection to the operator.
+This is thee top of the forklift and provides rollover and overhead protection to the operator.

-These are the “straddles“ that surround the load you are attempting to lift in your reach trucks or straddle stackers.
-By straddling the load and bringing it into the body of the forklift it will allow a smaller turning radius and less counterweight.
+These are the "straddles" that surround the load you are attempting to lift in your reach trucks or straddle stackers.
+By straddling the load and bringing it into the body of the forklift it will allow as smaller turning radius and less counter weight.

 There are primarily four fuel options to consider for your forklift